 On one road trip we listened to The Lion, the Witch and the Wardrobe, The Chronicles of Narnia.
 As my daughter got older, we listened to A Thousand Splendid Suns.
-We enjoyed both immensely.
+Later, we listened to Michelle Obama’s Becoming.
 When we stopped for something to eat, it gave us something different to talk about.

 5. CREATE A NAME FOR YOUR ROAD TRIP:

 I don’t know what it is, but naming your road trip it gives it depth, meaning, and context.
 We have been on “A Rockin’ Road Trip’ because of our upbeat music playlists.
-Last year, we ventured on our “Pacific Wanderings Road Trip” for the route we took and the speed at which we took it.
-Our most recent road trip was dubbed “Writers Retreat Road Trip” because we sequestered ourselves in a cabin in the Snowy Mountains (Australia) for three days, so we could write without getting caught up in the ‘have tos.’
+Another was our “Pacific Wanderings Road Trip” for the route we took and the speed at which we took it.
+Another was named our “Writers Retreat Road Trip” because we sequestered ourselves in a cabin in the Snowy Mountains (Australia) for three days, so we could write without getting caught up in the ‘have tos.’

 The name of the road trip lets us know exactly what we are talking about.
 I mean, we’ve taken a number of trips up and down Australia’s Pacific Highway, but by naming it, the road trip becomes specific.